chepo92/SMARS-esp32/README.md

 ## Configuration

-You need to modify your password and SSID to a personal one, and set your motor Driver pins.
+You may want to modify your password and SSID to a personal one, and set motor Driver pins.

 src/config.h contains the setup.

 ## Recommended to compile using VS Code + PlatformIO

-## Use PIO Upload Filesystem Image to upload ./data content to spiffs
+## Use PIO > Upload Filesystem Image to upload ./data content to SPIFFS

 ## More info